marcosfad/mbp-ubuntu-kernel/README.md

+# Warning

+This Project has been archived in favour of [T2-Ubuntu-Kernel](https://github.com/t2linux/T2-Ubuntu-Kernel)

+If you are looking for a way to install Ubuntu on your mac, use the [mbp-ubuntu](https://github.com/marcosfad/mbp-ubuntu/releases) live cd to install it.

 # mbp-ubuntu-kernel

 Ubuntu/Mint/Debian kernel 5.6+ with Apple T2 patches built-in.
 This repo try to keep up with kernel new releases.